 - supported by excellent road, rail and air infrastructure

 - Gateway Bridge restricted access (185 ft / 56,4 m clearance)

-- Cruise ships usually arrive in Brisbane in early morning (6 or 8 am) and depart from Brisbane in late afternoon and early evening (at 2, 4 or 5 pm).
+Cruise ships usually arrive in Brisbane in early morning (6 or 8 am) and depart from Brisbane in the late afternoon and early evening (at 2, 4 or 5 pm).

-Among the port's main cargoes is coal, of which roughly 60% originates from the open-pit mining site New Acland Mine.
+Among the Port's main cargoes is coal, of which roughly 60% originates from the open-pit mining site New Acland Mine.
 Cruise ship wharves are two.
-Portside Wharf (opened 2006) is the international terminal for smaller cruise liners.
+Portside Wharf (2006-opened) is the international terminal for smaller cruise liners.
 The facility has restaurants, coffee and gift shops.
 Due to Gateway Bridge's height restrictions, larger liners dock at the industrial Multi User Terminal.

 In January 2008, Port of Brisbane Corporation signed an agreement with Brisbane Container Terminals (subsidiary of Hutchison Whampoa) to operate cargo berths 11 and 12 for 42 years (until 2050).

-Started in 2016 and completed in August 2018, "Port Drive Upgrade" was port's ever biggest infrastructure development project (budgeted AUD 110 million).
-The project was crucial as over 3,1 million vehicles use its roads annually.
+The completed in 2 years and inaugurated in August 2018 "Port Drive Upgrade" was Brisbane Harbour's ever-biggest infrastructure development project (budgeted AUD 110 million).
+The project was crucial as 3,1+ million vehicles use its roads annually.

 On April 5, 2018, the new China-built gantry crane (by ZPMC / "Shanghai Zhenhua Heavy Industries") started operations at Brisbane Container Terminal.
 Same ZPMC cranes were also delivered and installed in Sydney (one, in April) and Melbourne (two, in March).